In September 2015 I'm starting a faculty position at the Wellcome Trust Center for Neuroimaging at UCL.

-We combine theoretical models with a range of behavioural and cognitive neuroscience approaches including functional and structural MRI, TMS, MEG and eye-tracking.
+We combine theoretical modeling with a range of behavioural and cognitive neuroscience approaches including functional and structural MRI, TMS, MEG and eye-tracking.

 I am currently supported by a Sir Henry Wellcome Fellowship at University of Oxford.
 Since 2011 I have been visiting Nathaniel Daw's lab at New York University.
 I am Executive Director of the ASSC, and I occasionally blog at The Elusive Self.